HelenLiu0609/HelenLiu0609/README.md

 Conferences Presentation
 --
 - Cai,Y., Hu,M., __Liu,Z.*__.
 (2024).
 Business Decision-making Game Facilitates Training Effectiveness: A Three-level Meta-Analysis.
-The Academy of Management Annual Meeting, Chicago, Illinois, USA.
+The Academy of Management(AOM) Annual Meeting, Chicago, Illinois, USA.
 -  __Liu, Z.__, Noel,E.S., Wang X.T.
 (2023).
 Differential Signaling Effects of Blood Glucose on Delay Discounting in Healthy and Type 1 Diabetes Samples.
 International Conference on Mental Health Promotion, Shenzhen, China.
 -  __Liu, Z.#__, Hu, M.#, Zheng, Y., Sui, J., & Hu,C-P.(2023).
 A Multiverse Assessment of the Reliability of the Perceptual Matching Task as a Measurement of the Self-Prioritization Effect.
 The 25th National Academic Conference of Psychology, Chengdu, China.